Dimensional Mail: USPS Mail Innovation Incentives

 For added effect (and easy tracking), perforated reply cards and coupons may be attached to or within a Customized MarketMail piece.
 The medium also accommodates QR codes, augmented reality and NFC.
 Pieces may be made of virtually any material, as long as they fit USPS size requirements listed here.

-Some companies have enjoyed success with Customized MarketMail, according to the USPS OIG study, but usually at a price.
+According to a USPS OIG study, some companies saw success with USPS Customized MarketMail, but that was usually associated with a much higher price.
 One company doubled its inbound call activity after issuing a colorful plastic Shaped mailer, while another reported a ten-percent bump in redemptions after running its card-stock based campaign.

 However, one Customized MarketMail company cited in the study estimates that costs for its pieces can be double or quadruple those of a traditional direct mail campaign.
 Bottom line: if your budget can bear them, the ROI of 3D and Customized MarketMail may be worth the investment.